lban2049/lodash/.aigne/doc-smith/docs/api-number.md

 ---

-This section introduced the core utility functions in Lodash for handling numbers.
-These functions provide convenient methods for common number operations in daily development.
-Next, you can continue to explore the [Object](./api-object.md) related functions to learn how to efficiently manipulate and handle objects.
+This section covered the number utility functions in Lodash.
+For more advanced numerical operations, you may want to explore the [Math](./api-math.md) functions next.